 Attending an orientation is the first step to accessing the Homeownership Program services.
 At the orientation we provide an overview of the home purchase process and talk about the potential next steps – coaching, financial education or homebuyer education.
-The orientation is offered twice each month at the NAYA Family Center.
-Contact the Homeownership Coach for the dates and details of the next orientations.
+The orientation is offered once a month at the NAYA Family Center.
+Contact homeownership staff for dates and details of upcoming orientations.

 Homeownership Coaching is about discussing your housing and homeownership goals and identifying the steps to achieve them.
 Our program continues with you every step of the way, from your homebuyer education up through purchase.

 - Creating a unique plan for each family or individual

 - Understanding each step the home buying process